 Prayer has transformed my life and it’s led me on wonderful paths that I never expected, but it hasn’t always been that way.
-It’s taken me a while for feel as if I understood prayer, and considered myself an praying person.
+It’s taken me a while to feel as if I understood prayer, and considered myself a praying person.
 Maybe it’s because of my misconceptions that I had since childhood.
 Today I want to share 3 ways to improve your prayers and find freedom in the process.

 When I was in the fifth grade, a friend stayed the night.
 Before we drifted off to sleep, Heidi climbed out of the bed, got on her knees, and prayed.
 At the time, prayer wasn’t a part of my nightly ritual.
 But seeing her there, it hit me that something wasn’t right.
 If God is God, then couldn’t He hear my prayers as I lay on my bed?
 Didn’t my whispered requests meet His ears, no matter what position I was in?